sweptsquash/laravel-open-graph-image/README.md

 Download and install [Google Chrome](https://google.com/chrome) or [Chromium](https://chromium.woolyss.com/download/) using on of these links.

-### Note: configure path to binary
+### Note: configure path to Chrome/Chromium

-Sometimes it's necessary to point the package to the right path where the binary is, this can be set in the config `og-image.chrome.binary`.
+Sometimes it's necessary to point the package to a custom path where the binary is located, this can be set in the config `og-image.chrome.path`.
 The path can be retrieved using:

 ```bash
 # macOS or Debian/Ubuntu